Web Designer vs. Web Developer: A Comprehensive Guide

 Melody Jaimon • April 5, 2022

 As the web has become more and more popular, the need for website developers and designers has also increased.
-Website developers build websites and apps with a focus on functionality, but they also collaborate with web design specialists to create a website that’s easy to navigate, user-friendly, and visually stunning.
+Website developers build websites and collaborate with web design specialists to create a website that's easy to navigate and visually stunning.

-A web designer mainly focuses on the visual aspects of a website, whereas a web developer handles the technical details.
-The two often work together to create websites that are both visually stunning and technically impeccable.
+A web designer mainly focuses on the visual aspects of, whereas a web developer handles the technical details and testing.
+The two often work together to make business websites that are accessible and have visual appeal.

-This guide will help you distinguish the different roles of a web designer and a web developer and explain the differences between the two.
+This guide will explore the distinct roles of a web designer and a web developer, explaining the key differences between the two and how they work together to support a successful website.
 Read on!

 What is a Web Designer and What Do They Do?

-A web designer is responsible for creating the design of websites.
-This includes aspects like layout, logo design & digital branding, colour scheme, typography, etc.
+A web designer is responsible for crafting the visual layout and overall design of an online presence.
+This includes elements such as branding, colour scheme, typography, images, and structure.

-Just like any other profession, there are different types of web designers.
-Here are a few of the most common:
+Just like any other profession, web design has its specialisations.
+Let’s explore a few of the most common types:

 User Experience (UX) Designer

-A UX designer is responsible for creating a website that’s easy to use and navigate.
-They focus on the user’s experience when using a website or app.
+UX designer is responsible for creating a site that's easy to use and navigate.
+They focus on the user's experience when using a website or an app.

 User Interface (UI) Designer

 A UI designer focuses on the visual design of a website or app.
-They create the colour scheme, typography, and layout of a website or app.
+They do the colour scheme, images, typography, and layout of a website or app.

 Visual Designer

-A visual designer creates the overall look and feel of a website.
-Visual designers focus on creating visually appealing designs that are also user-friendly.
+A visual designer makes the overall look and feel of a website.
+These designers focus on creating appealing designs that are easy to navigate.

 Web Graphic Designer

-A web graphic designer creates graphics for websites, such as logos, photos, and videos.
+A web graphic designer produces graphics such as logos, photos, images, and videos.

 What is a Web Developer and What Do They Do?

 A web developer is responsible for building and coding the front-end and back-end of a website.
-They take care of all the technical aspects of a website, such as hosting, domain names, server administration, web technologies, etc.
+They handle all the technical aspects, including hosting, domain names, server administration, and web technologies.

-A web developer also builds applications for businesses and individuals.
-They work with designers to create an appealing interface that meets the most up-to-date web standards.
+A web developer also builds applications.
+They collaborate with designers to make an appealing interface that adheres to the most up-to-date web standards.

 Types of Web Developers

-Just like web designers, there are also different types of website developers.
-Here are a few of the most common:
+Just like web designers, they also come in different kinds.
+Here are a few of the most common web developers:

 Front-End Developers